aaffriya/Windows_Configure/README.md

     -if Disk is Dynamic Type means you can't make more boot menu in the disk.
  * For Clean installation need atlest 8GB Pen drive.
  * If error show run script to another loacton.
+ * Save as this File Setup.bat name.
+If save to another name this script not working.
 # Features
  * Make pen drive bootable automatically no extra software needs.
  * Find automatically Mounted ISO Files.